-Finally Management Challenges
+Management Challenges

-Finally management challenges may have issues such as privacy and data security.
+management challenges may have issues such as privacy and data security.
 Dealing with a large amount of data from unauthorized access can be difficult.
 Reason for that is, this sort of data can be conspicuous and calls for all attention.
 Individuals that are unauthorized may accidentally access it and can ruined confidentially (Tole, 2013).
 The situational can be worse in a case where the data is in physical form.
 This can mean it can easily be ported from one individual to another individual through planned leakage.
 These issues can be controlled by a forensic scientist that chooses to deal with the data in small bits.

 Data Challenges